-Keep in mind that cleaning between your teeth should not be painful.
-If you do it too hard, you could damage the tissue between your teeth.
-If you’re too gentle, you might not be getting the food out.
-It’s normal to feel some discomfort when you first start, but don’t give up.
-Any discomfort should ease within a week or two.
+The American Dental Association recommends brushing twice a day and flossing once daily.
+Cleaning between your teeth shouldn’t be painful.
+If you floss too hard, you could damage the tissue between your teeth.
+If you’re too gentle, you might not get the food out.
+It’s normal to feel some discomfort at first, but don’t give up; it should ease within a week or two.
 If pain persists, talk to your dentist.

 Try different options until you find the flossing method that works best for you.
 For example, dental picks might help you get to hard-to-reach places.
 Water flossers might be a good option if you have trouble flossing by hand or have dental work that makes flossing difficult.

 1. Make sure that the floss you choose fits properly between your teeth

 2. Loosely wrap 18 inches of floss around your middle fingers until you have about two inches left between your fingers

 3. Holding the floss firmly between your thumbs and index fingers, gently slide the floss in a “C-shape” up and down between your teeth, working it beneath the gumline on both sides